vishal-handa/m4-6-node--rest-apis/README.md

 __ __ __ O __
 ```

-This mechanic should make it make it easier to build the frontend logic that will be required in the frontend.

 - Once you have completed these steps, you should be able to _play_ the game via the Insomnia app to test your code.
 - Grab pen and paper and test it out!

 ---

 <center>🟢 - Complete workshop (100%) - 🟢</center>

----

-#### Frontend (Stretch)

-- There is is an existant static endpoint in the public folder `/hangman`. use that to create your HTML.
-- Add all of your JS to the `scripts.js` file.
-- Create a UI for the game.
-At a minimum, you should have spaces for the letters in the word that into which you can add the letters, as they are guessed.
-- User input is entirely up to you.
-It could be a set of 26 buttons, or you could listen for `keyDown` events.
-- No need to render a hanging man...
-- **The FE application will _NEVER_ know the word that the user is trying to guess.**
-  - You will ask the server for a word.
-  - It will provide a word object that includes an `id` and a `letterCount` that you will store to render the game.
-- When the user guesses a letter, you will query the server with the `letter` and the `word.id`.
-The server will respond with an array of booleans that match the letters in the word. _See backend for detials._

 ---